Uvalde school board fires police chief criticized for shooting response | Law-Order

 The Uvalde, Texas, school board on Wednesday fired the school district's embattled police chief for his much-criticized handling of the response to a shooting rampage that killed 19 children and two teachers in the city three months ago.

 The Uvalde, Texas, school board on Wednesday fired the school district's embattled police chief for his much-criticized handling of the response to a shooting rampage that killed 19 children and two teachers in the city three months ago.
 The Uvalde Consolidated Independent School District Board of Trustees voted unanimously to fire Pete Arredondo, to the applause of family members of victims who attended.
-Arredondo had been on unpaid administrative leave since shortly after the May 24 shooting.
+Arredondo, who led a small police force tasked with patrolling school grounds, had been on unpaid administrative leave since shortly after the May 24 shooting.

 Arredondo did not attend the meeting.
 A written statement from his attorney, George Hyde, was emailed to board members just before the board met.
 It cited death threats Arredondo has received and what it said was the district's lack of efforts to provide any protection for him.
 Hyde also wrote that the district was in the wrong for dismissing Arredondo, saying it did not carry out any investigation "establishing evidence supporting a decision to terminate" him.